Yandex Cloud

 • Request latency: Average time it takes a trigger to process a request.

-• Read events: Number of events that have set off a trigger.
+• Read events: Number of events causing a trigger to fire.

 • Function access errors: Number of access errors when calling a container.